 Arrival Experience

 As you arrive at the facility, you’ll find ample parking and a welcoming visitor center.
-Here, you can rent a vintage-style bathing suit to enhance your experience, or simply proceed with your own swimwear.
+Here, you can rent a vintage-style bathing suit to enhance your experience or simply bring your own swimwear.
 Towels and lockers are also available for your convenience.

 The Pool